 Cost Estimates and Accounting Impact.
-At September 30, 2018, SoCalGas' best estimate of costs related to the Leak was \$1,039 million (the cost estimate), which includes \$1,012 million of costs recovered or probable of recovery from insurance.
-Approximately 55 percent of the cost estimate is for the temporary relocation program (including cleaning costs and certain labor costs).
-The remaining portion of the cost estimate includes legal costs incurred to defend litigation, the estimated costs to settle certain actions, the estimated cost of the root cause analysis being conducted by an independent third party, efforts to control the well, the costs to mitigate the actual natural gas released, the value of lost gas, and other costs.
+At June 30, 2018, SoCalGas estimates that its costs related to the Leak are \$1,014 million, which includes \$987 million of costs recovered or probable of recovery from insurance.
+Of the \$1,014 million of estimated costs, approximately 55 percent is for the temporary relocation program (including cleaning costs and certain labor costs).
+The remaining portion of the \$1,014 million includes legal costs incurred to defend litigation, the estimated costs to settle certain actions, the estimated cost of the root cause analysis being conducted by an independent third party, efforts to control the well, the costs to mitigate the actual natural gas released, the value of lost gas, and other costs.
 The value of lost gas reflects the replacement cost of all lost gas.
 SoCalGas adjusts its estimated total liability associated with the Leak as additional information becomes available.
-A substantial portion of the cost estimate has been paid and \$161 million is accrued as Reserve for Aliso Canyon Costs as of September 30, 2018 on SoCalGas' and Sempra Energy's Condensed Consolidated Balance Sheets for amounts expected to be paid after September 30, 2018.
+The \$1,014 million represents management's best estimate of these costs related to the Leak.
+Of these costs, a substantial portion has been paid and \$160 million is accrued as Reserve for Aliso Canyon Costs as of June 30, 2018 on SoCalGas' and Sempra Energy's Condensed Consolidated Balance Sheets for amounts expected to be paid after June 30, 2018.

-As of September 30, 2018, we recorded the expected recovery of the cost estimate related to the Leak of \$474 million as Insurance Receivable for Aliso Canyon Costs on SoCalGas' and Sempra Energy's Condensed Consolidated Balance Sheets.
-This amount is net of insurance retentions and \$538 million of insurance proceeds we received through September 30, 2018 related to portions of the cost estimate described above, including temporary relocation costs, control-of-well expenses, legal costs and lost gas.
+As of June 30, 2018, we recorded the expected recovery of the costs described in the immediately preceding paragraph related to the Leak of \$502 million as Insurance Receivable for Aliso Canyon Costs on SoCalGas' and Sempra Energy's Condensed Consolidated Balance Sheets.
+This amount is net of insurance retentions and \$485 million of insurance proceeds we received through June 30, 2018 related to portions of the costs described above, including temporary relocation costs, control-of-well expenses, legal costs and lost gas.
 If we were to conclude that this receivable or a portion of it is no longer probable of recovery from insurers, some or all of this receivable would be charged against earnings, which could have a material adverse effect on SoCalGas' and Sempra Energy's cash flows, financial condition and results of operations.

-As described in "Governmental Investigations and Civil and Criminal Litigation" below, the actions seek compensatory, statutory and punitive damages, restitution, and civil, administrative and criminal fines, penalties and other costs, which except for the amounts paid or estimated to settle certain actions, are not included in the cost estimate as it is not possible at this time to predict the outcome of these actions or reasonably estimate the amount of damages, restitution or civil, administrative or criminal fines, penalties or other costs that may be imposed.
+As described in "Governmental Investigations and Civil and Criminal Litigation" below, the actions seek compensatory, statutory and punitive damages, restitution, and civil, administrative and criminal fines, penalties and other costs, which except for the amounts paid or estimated to settle certain actions, are not included in the above amounts as it is not possible at this time to predict the outcome of these actions or reasonably estimate the amount of damages, restitution or civil, administrative or criminal fines, penalties or other costs that may be imposed.
 The recorded amounts above also do not include the costs to clean additional homes pursuant to the Directive, future legal costs necessary to defend litigation, and other potential costs that we currently do not anticipate incurring or that we cannot reasonably estimate.
-Furthermore, the cost estimate does not include certain other costs expensed by Sempra Energy through September 30, 2018 associated with defending against shareholder derivative lawsuits.
+Furthermore, the cost estimate of \$1,014 million does not include certain other costs expensed by Sempra Energy through June 30, 2018 associated with defending against shareholder derivative lawsuits.